The Holidays in Florida

 - Many restaurants around the Frankfurt business district and market require advanced reservations, even on random weeknights for cheaper places.

-- Only a day or two is really necessary in Frankfurt.
+- Only a day or two is really necessary for Frankfurt.
 Along with the Christmas Market, the Städel Museum and Palmengarten, the botanical gardens, are worth a visit.

 Boozy Drinks at the Frankfurt Christmas Market